 Best of al, it's free.
 In fact, it’s one of the largest free festival in the country.
 More than 500,000 people attend the four-day event every year.

-The 2014 French Quarter Fest is Thursday, April 10 through Sunday, April 13 and will feature more than 800 local musicians on stages across the French Quarter.
+This popular festival is generally the second weekend of April and features more than 800 local musicians on stages across the French Quarter.
 From these stages, you’ll hear all kinds of music, like jazz, blues, zydeco, Latin, Cajun, rock and more.

 It’s also a New Orleans foodies dream come true.
 In addition to the music, there will be dozens of New Orleans’s best restaurants setting up stands and serving their favorite dishes and drinks across the French Quarter.
-Restaurants include Antoine’s, the Bombay Club, Court of Two Sisters and GW Finns.
+Restaurants include Antoine’s, Court of Two Sisters and GW Finns...to name just a few!

 There will be a number of free special events and two kids areas to keep the younger ones busy.
 When you're not eating or dancing by the stage, take a free tour of a garden or courtyard in one of the many French Quarter homes that will be opening their doors for the day.